Start Your Own Website

 These are my favourite homesteading channels to watch on YouTube – some of my people.
 There’s always something to learn and encouragement to gain and share, whether it be about gardening, animals, building projects or just how to run a homestead with kids in tow.

-Roots & Refuge – Faith, family, a beautiful veggie garden, a small farm and big dreams.
-Get your dose of peace and perspective here.
+Roots & Refuge – Faith, family, a new farm and big, big dreams.
+Get your dose of gardening, peace, perspective, inspiration and encouragement here.
+Everyone needs a Jess in their lives.

-Lumnah Acres – If there’s a project, Al can do it.
-Building projects, growing food, processing their own meat, felling trees and a huge new property to start from scratch on.
+Lumnah Acres – If there’s a project, Al and Gina can do it.
+Building projects, growing food, processing their own meat, felling trees and a huge new property they’re starting from scratch on.

 The Hollar Homestead – They travelled the US in a motorhome to find their homestead and family dream.
-They’re still setting up, with a new baby in tow.
-They’ll give anything a go and Ben is always making things from what he can find, especially if its metal.
+They will give anything a go and are very innovative.
+Meg is whiz in the kitchen and Ben is always making things from what he can find, especially if its metal.

 Weed ’em & Reap – Urban farming on 1 acre.
 Danelle is queen of the goats and organisation and Kevin is king of finding stuff on the side of the road or for cheap.
 Their teenage kids are always good for a laugh.

-Dave’s Garden — All kinds of plant information, PlantFiles – very useful searchable database for species and cultivars.
+Dave’s Garden — All kinds of plant information and PlantFiles – a very useful, huge searchable database for species and cultivars.

-GardenNZ — Articles and information about all things gardening.
+Go Gardening — Articles and information about all things gardening – how to’s, what to do and plant inspiration.

 NZCPN – New Zealand Plant Conservation Network — A great database for information about NZ native plants.